Prompt Mixes System and User Instructions

 1. Everything in one user message

-You wrote one long message instead of using the system prompt.
-Now rules and task compete for attention.
+You wrote one long message instead of using the system prompt, so rules and task now compete for attention in the same channel.

-How to spot it: your API call has only one message with role “user”, or your chat UI conversation has all rules in the message bar.
+How to spot it: your API call has only one message with role user, or your chat UI conversation has all the rules typed into the message bar.

-2. Not using the system prompt at all
+2. Not using the persistent channel at all

-How to spot it: you have rules you want to apply every turn but you keep retyping them.
+How to spot it: you have rules you want on every turn, but you keep retyping them.

 3. Restating global rules in every user message

-You learned that the model forgets, so you repaste the rules each turn.
-This works but wastes tokens and is fragile.
-Some rules then conflict with the system prompt silently.
+You noticed the model forgets, so you repaste the rules each turn.
+It works but wastes tokens, is fragile, and some of those pasted rules will silently conflict with a system prompt you set earlier.

-How to spot it: every user message starts with the same 5-line preamble.
+How to spot it: every user message starts with the same five-line preamble.

 4. System prompt and user message contradict

-You wrote a system prompt yesterday saying “be formal” and today you write “keep it casual”.
-The model averages.
+You wrote a system prompt yesterday that says “be formal” and today you type “keep it casual”.
+The model gets two authorities pointing opposite ways and the result wobbles.

 How to spot it: you cannot remember what is in your system prompt.

-5. Tools / functions configured in user message
+5. Tools / functions configured in the user message

-For agent workflows, tool definitions belong in their own slot.
-Inlining them in user message is parseable but the model treats them as suggestions, not contracts.
+In agent workflows, tool definitions belong in their own slot.
+Inlining them in a user message is parseable, but the model treats them as suggestions rather than contracts with schema validation.

-How to spot it: tool descriptions live in user prose.
+How to spot it: tool descriptions live in user prose instead of the tools parameter.

 Before you change anything

-- Categorize each: system (persistent), user (turn-specific), tool (capability), assistant (history).
+• Categorize each line: system (persistent), user (turn-specific), tool (capability), assistant (history).

-- Identify which lines change per turn vs which are persistent.
+• Mark which lines change per turn versus which are persistent.

-- Check what your platform actually supports (chat UI vs API differ).
+• Check what your platform actually supports — a chat UI and the raw API expose the channels differently.

 Shortest path to fix